Universal Studios Beijing: Waterworld

-This is the first Universal park to have a dedicated area themed after the Waterworld film.
-In Waterworld, visitors can watch a thrilling Universal Studios water stunt show featuring high-speed water motorcycle dives and heart-stopping plane crashes.
-The performance immerses guests in an exciting "water battle" through realistic acting and daring stunts, offering a unique themed dining and entertainment experience beyond the stunt show and includes the Drifter's Cantina restaurant.
+Universal Studios Beijing is the first Universal park to have a dedicated area themed after the 1995 film of the same name.
+The main attraction in this area is a live water stunt show, immersing guests in a "water battle" through acting, stunts and effects that offer a dining and entertainment experience beyond the stunt show, and includes the Drifter's Cantina restaurant.